-I was a PM in a 300-people online-gaming company, a Head of Product in a 5000-people competitor of Google, and I co-founded a 5-people game-dev startup,.
-Each role had different challenges, and yet, I was never so unhappy with my job than I became when I joined Amazon as a Senior PM.
+I was a PM in a 300-people online-gaming company, a Head of Product in a 5000-people competitor of Google, and I co-founded a 5-people game-dev startup.
+Each role had different challenges, and yet, I had never been so unhappy with my job than I became when I joined Amazon as a Senior PM.
 I loved the product, I loved the domain, I loved working in downtown Seattle, I loved the intellectual challenge, but something fundamental was broken.
-I had zero energy left every day coming home at 5pm; the only thing I was able do was watching inspirational movies on Netflix.
+I had zero energy left every day coming home at 5pm; the only thing I was able to do was watching inspirational movies on Netflix.

 Being a framework-loving person, I analyzed what kept me energized at my previous roles.
 I found a huge discrepancy between the scope of what I loved to do and what I was doing there, at Amazon.
 I adjusted my approach when looking for my new role, and now I am happy again at Google.

 Here, I share the framework I created and the results I’ve got.
 Take a look and see it it works for you.